Habbie/hello-dns/README.md

-Contributors so far include: Michał Kępień, Jan-Piet Mens, Andrew Babichev, Jacob Hoffman-Andrews, Peter van Dijk, Nathan Froyd, Gene McCulley, Charles-Henri Bruyand, jose nazario, Warren Kumari, and Andrew Tunnell-Jones.
+Contributors so far include: Michał Kępień, Jan-Piet Mens, Andrew Babichev, Jacob Hoffman-Andrews, Peter van Dijk, Nathan Froyd, Gene McCulley, Charles-Henri Bruyand, jose nazario, Warren Kumari, Patrick Cloke, and Andrew Tunnell-Jones.
 Thanks!

 Although we start from relatively basic principles, the reader is expected to know what IP addresses are, what a (stub) resolver is and what an